compintell/Mooncake.jl/docs/src/algorithmic_differentiation.md

 J[x]^\top \bar{y} = J[x_N]^\top_N \dots J[x_1]^\top_1 \bar{y} .
 ```
 Comparing this with the expression in terms of adjoints and operators, we see that composition of adjoints of derivatives has been replaced with multiplying by transposed Jacobian matrices.
-This expression is likely familiar to many readers.
+This "vector-Jacobian product" expression is commonly used to explain AD, and is likely familiar to many readers.

 # Directional Derivatives and Gradients